thecakeisalie25/writing-workshop/memoir.md

 # Blue, Purple, and Pink: The Pain of Coming Out.

 A couple warnings: this memoir contains discussion about sexuality, and strong language (thanks, dad!).
-If this disturbs you, leave, and come back when you're gained the courage to .
+If this disturbs you, leave, and come back when you're gained the courage to.

 You've been warned.